YINI-lang/YINI-spec/YINI-Specification.md

 The following features are reserved for potential support in future versions of the YINI specification.
 They are **not currently active** in this version, but their syntax and keywords **are reserved**.

 #### 11.1.1.
 Anchors and Aliases
-YINI may introduce a mechanism similar to YAML’s anchors and aliases.
+YINI may introduce a mechanism similar to YAML's anchors and aliases.
 These constructs would allow users to define reusable fragments within a configuration.

   - **Anchors (`@`):** Or some other token, to assign a name to a key, section, or structure.
   - **Aliases (`use`):** Reference a previously defined anchor using the use keyword.